What to Do When API Has Multiple Parameter Structures — Use oneOf/anyOf/allOf in Apidog

 oneOf: Choose Exactly One Option

-oneOf lists multiple possible structures, and data must conform to exactly one of them.
+oneOf lists multiple possible schemas, and data must conform to exactly one of them.
 It emphasizes exclusivity - you can only choose one, not more, not less.

-For example, payment methods: to complete a payment, users must choose one of credit card, WeChat Pay, or Alipay, but cannot use two methods simultaneously, nor can they choose none.
+For example, payment methods: to complete a payment, users must choose one of credit card, debit card, or other digital methods, but cannot use two methods simultaneously, nor can they choose none.
 You can define this "single-choice" logic using oneOf:

 {